ankicommunity/ankicommunity-sync-server/README.rst

 If you have ``easy_install`` or ``pip`` on your system, you can simply run::

-   $ easy_install AnkiSyncServer
+   $ easy_install AnkiServer

 Or using ``pip``::

-   $ pip install AnkiSyncServer
+   $ pip install AnkiServer

 This will give you the latest released version!